Heyuan

-Heyuan (河源 (ho4 jyun4), Hakka: Fò-Ngiàn) is a prefecture-level city of Guangdong province in the People's Republic of China.
+Heyuan (河源 (ho4 jyun4), Hakka: Fò-Ngiàn), also known as Ho Yun, is a prefecture-level city of Guangdong, China.
 As of the 2020 census, its population was 2,837,686 whom 1,051,993 lived in the built-up (or metro) area made of Yuancheng urban District and Dongyuan County largely being urbanized.
 Zijin County itself is quickly being conurbated in the agglomeration.
 The majority of the people are Hakka.

 The city includes many rainforests and the largest lake in Guangdong: Xinfengjiang Reservoir.
 The literal meaning of the city's name is "origin of the river".
 It has recently been officially titled as the "Hometown of the Dinosaur in China", due to the thousands of dinosaur egg fossils that have been unearthed in its vicinity.

 Geography

 Heyuan is located in the northeastern region of Guangdong, in the upper reaches of the Dong River at its confluence with the Xinfeng River.
 Its latitude spans 23° 10'–24° 47' N, and longitude 114° 14'–115° 36' E. It borders Huizhou to the south, Ganzhou (Jiangxi) to the north, Meizhou to the east, and Shaoguan to the west.
 Heyuan is a regional hub that connects the coastal areas of Guangdong and the interior countryside.

 Heyuan is rich in natural resources and fertile land.
 There are 1000 km2 of cultivated land, 13600 km² of hilly land, and 640 km² of water area.
 Many mineral deposits such as iron ore, tungsten, tin, fluorite are found in Heyuan.